Little One: Chapter 21

 The freezing temperatures and blinding sunlight were contributing factors but the real problem was the weight on my back.
 My pack was digging into my shoulders so hard I could feel the bruises already forming.
 This was despite the fact that I made a concerted effort to pack light and Jesse was carrying 85% of our collective load.

-In his defense he offered to carry my pack several times but I didn’t want to give him yet another opportunity to make jest of my pathetic lack of stamina and general ineptitude so I declined.
+In his defense he offered to carry my pack several times but I didn’t want to give him yet another opportunity to make jest of my pathetic lack of stamina so I declined (although that only seemed to amuse him more).

 After a while though it became hard.
 At one point I whimpered audibly as I adjusted my straps.
 These welts on my shoulders were going to be nasty.
 I couldn’t go on like this much longer.